Things to Do in Annecy: Lakes, Mountains & Old Town Highlights

 Getting around Annecy

 Getting around Annecy is super easy.
-The city is compact, and most of the activities in Annecy are within walking distance.
+The city is compact, and most of the main activities in Annecy are within walking distance.

 The local bus network, SIBRA, is reliable and connects the local neighbourhoods and nearby towns if you’re venturing further afield.

-Plug Type
+Plug Type for France

 France has two types of plugs, C and E. C has two round pins, and E has two round pins and a hole for the earthing pin.